-London’s reputation as not always the easiest and friendliest city is kind of true.
-Yes, people will barge you out of the way for the last available seat on the tube, and a lack of personal space will fray most tempers on daily basis during the dreaded rush hour.
-But, that’s not the whole story.
-It can take a bit of time to find your people—like-minded individuals with whom you can meet up and moan about how everyone in London complains all the time, and so on.
+London has a reputation for not always being the friendliest city in the world.
+And this is kind of true.
+People will barge you out of the way for the last seat on the tube.
+A lack of personal space will fray even the most saintly of tempers during rush hour.
+But that’s not the whole story.
+It can take a bit of time to find your people – like-minded individuals with whom you can meet up and moan about how everyone in London complains all the time – and develop a social circle that can become as important as family.

 Meeting people through shared or niche interests is getting easier.
-Whether you’re shy in social situations, looking for someone to go on the run with, or talk about books and films with or want a dance partner, there are plenty of people who feel the same.
+Whether you’re shy in social situations, looking for someone to go for a run with or talk about books and films, or you’d like a dance partner, there are plenty of people who feel the same.

 Here are our recommendations for London social clubs and meetups: